The Trust-Forum project

 compose and send a message to this address.

-invitations messages in different languages exist).
-This means that
+implemented yet, but invitations messages in different languages

-at the end of the message, the system will add an invitation text in
+exist).
+This means that at the end of the message, the system will

-this language, with the URL for registration containing a key to let
+add an invitation text in this language, with the URL for

-the user register.
+registration containing a key to let the user register.

 It should be possible to re-send the invitation message and code (or